 The naming of steaks is one of those practices where the origins are hazy and most stories are unreliable.
 For instance, some people say that club steaks are named because they were traditionally served at high-end establishments such as country clubs.

 Others claim that the L-shaped bone looks like something you might club someone with.
-Knowing what I know about the people who work in kitchens, I tend to give more credence to the second story than the first.
+Knowing what we know about the people who work in kitchens, we tend to give more credence to the second story than the first.
 But no one knows for sure.

 You might also hear the club steak called a shell steak.
 But whatever it's called, it's a strip steak with an L-shaped bone. is it possible to order a club steak and get a strip steak with just a straight piece of bone — or no bone at all?
 Absolutely.
 But that's because the taxonomy of steaks might as well have been organized by cats.